HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

--- 3.2.2.5 WARRANTY vs SUSTAINABILITY
+-- 3.2.2.5 WARRANTY VS SUSTAINABILITY
--- 1. Did the customers care much about the warranty?
-Which one did they choose best?
+-- 1. DID THE CUSTOMERS CARE MUCH ABOUT THE WARRANTY?
+WHICH ONE DID THEY CHOOSE BEST?
       SELECT warranty,
              sum(revenue) AS Toatal_Revenue
       FROM bikesales_usa